Below are answers to frequently asked questions.

 Are there native speakers in the group?

-Prior to 2013, usually not, but from 2014-2015 we were lucky to have a native speaker or two come almost every week.
+Prior to 2013, usually not, but since 2014 we have been lucky to have a native speaker or two come almost every week!
 We do not have more native speakers because there is not much incentive for them to practice a language they are already completely fluent in.
 That said, native speakers are absolutely welcome and encouraged to join in the fun!

 I don’t know ANY Spanish.
 Could I come to just listen?